 For human nutrition, the most important omega families are omega-3, omega-6, and omega-9 (with omega-7 family, they include virtually all of the unsaturated fatty acids present in a normal diet).

 The omega designation system groups unsaturated fatty acids into families depending on the capability to be converted/interconverted to each other (the interconversion between PUFA occurs only within the same family, not among families).

 This does not mean that all the fatty acids of a ω-family have the same physiological functions.
 In fact it appear clearly that each fatty acid has its own role in nutrition; examples are:

-- within omega-6 family, dihomo-gamma-linolenic acid and arachidonic acid, that give rise prostaglandins (eicosanoids) with different physiological effects;
+- within omega-6 polyunsaturated fatty acids, dihomo-gamma-linolenic acid and arachidonic acid, that give rise prostaglandins (eicosanoids) with different physiological effects;

-- between omega-6 and omega-3 families, arachidonic acid and eicosapentaenoic acid (EPA), that differ only by an additional double bond in EPA, have a metabolic antagonistic relationship.
+- between omega-6 and omega-3 polyunsaturated fatty acids, arachidonic acid and eicosapentaenoic acid (EPA), that differ only by an additional double bond in EPA, have a metabolic antagonistic relationship.

 It is thought that polyunsaturated fatty acids exert their physiologic effects through a variety of mechanisms, ranging from modulating membrane structure to acting as precursors for signal molecules, e.g. eicosanoids.

 In human diet, the consumed PUFAs are almost exclusively linoleic acid and alpha-linolenic acid.
 In the typical Western diet they account for more than 95% of PUFA taken up, unless one is eating much fish, in which case there are good amounts of EPA and docosahexaenoic acid (DHA), both omega-3 polyunsaturated fatty acids.